This section is broken up into multiple sections, as follows:

 - The vibrancy and intactness of the paint or color

 - The effect of bolts, screws, and other attachments

-In general, passenger plates are worth more than the same plates for non-passenger vehicles (e.g., truck, trailer) and types.
+In general, a passenger plates is worth more than a comparable non-passenger plate.
 For example, a 1987 California passenger is of higher value than a 1987 California truck.
-Condition plays a role, of course, such that if the passenger were in poor condition and the truck in excellent condition, the truck would be worth more.

 Plates for trucks, trailers, and the like are often slightly different than the regular auto plates.
-They might, as in Texas, have the word of type printed on it.
+They might, as in Texas, have the type of non-passenger printed on it.
 Or, as in California, they might simply have a different serial format.
 Other non-passenger types include sample, motorcycle, military plates like National Guard and Veterans, handicap or disabled person, bus, and dealer.
 Motorcycle plates are sometimes miniaturized versions of the passenger plate, while other times they have graphics and other information removed.
-Occasionally a state will issue a motorcycle base plate with its own unique design not found on other plates.

-Vanity, or “personalized” plates have the motorists’ own choice of letters and numbers on it.
+Vanities, or “personalized” plates, have the motorists’ own choice of letters and numbers on it.
 Drivers pay extra for the privilege of having a vanity plate.
 Most often, the plate is of the same design as the base plate.
 A few states, most notably Kansas, regularly or in the past have issued the vanity plate on a different design.